hyperledger-labs/perun-doc/source/introduction.rst

 Direct State Transfer (DST) is an open source project which aims to provide a common interface for using state channels.
 It is a node-based implementation on top of existing distributed ledgers like Ethereum and communication protocols such as WebSockets.

-Link to the project on github : https://github.com/direct-state-transfer
+Link to the project on GitHub: https://github.com/direct-state-transfer

 2nd Layer Scaling
 -----------------